nkadwaikar/nadeem-labs/Azure BootCamp/Week 2/Day1.md

-# Go out for a coffe its to eaaly for 2week
+# Go out for a coffee, it's too early for 2 weeks